-The aspect camera assembly (Figure 5.1) includes a sunshade ( $\sim$ 2.5 m long, $\sim$ 40 cm in diameter), a 11.2 cm, F/9 Ritchey-Chretien optical telescope, and light-sensitive CCD detectors.
+The aspect camera assembly (Figure 5.1) includes a sunshade (~2.5 m long, ~40 cm in diameter), an 11.2 cm, F/9 Ritchey-Chretien optical telescope, and light-sensitive CCD detectors.
 This assembly and its related components are mounted on the side of the HRMA.
-The camera's field of view is $1.4 \times 1.4$ deg and the sunshade is designed to protect the instrument from the light from the Sun, Earth, and Moon, with protection angles of 20, 6 and 6 deg, respectively.
+The camera's field of view is $1.4^{\circ} \times 1.4^{\circ}$ , and the sunshade is designed to protect the instrument from the light from the Sun, Earth, and the Moon, with protection angles of $20^{\circ}$ , $6^{\circ}$ , and $6^{\circ}$ , respectively.

-The aspect camera focal-plane detector is a $1024 \times 1024$ Tektronix CCD chip operating between -5°C and -16°C, with $24 \times 24$ micron (5 arcsec $\times$ 5 arcsec) pixels, covering the spectral band between 4000 and 9000 Å. The optics of the camera are defocused (point source FWHM = 9 arcsec) to spread the star images over several CCD pixels to increase accuracy of the centering algorithm, and to reduce variation in the point response function over the field of view.
+The aspect camera focal-plane detector is a $1024 \times 1024$ Tektronix CCD chip operating between -2.5 °C and -15.0 °C, with $24 \times 24$ micron (5 arcsec $\times$ 5 arcsec) pixels, covering the spectral band between 4000 and 9000 Å. The optics of the camera are defocused (point source FWHM = 9 arcsec) to spread the star images over several CCD pixels, both to increase accuracy of the centering algorithm and to reduce variation in the point response function over the field of view.
 There is a spare identical CCD chip, which can be illuminated by inserting a rotatable mirror.

-The ACA electronics track a small pixel region (either $4 \times 4, 6 \times 6$ , or $8 \times 8$ pixels) around each fiducial light and star image.
+The ACA electronics track a small pixel region (either 4 pixels $\times$ 4 pixels, 6 pixels $\times$ 6 pixels, or 8 pixels $\times$ 8 pixels) around each fiducial light and star image.
 There are a total of eight such image slots available for tracking.
-Typically five guide stars and three fiducial lights (section 5.2.2) are tracked.
-The average background level is subtracted on-board, and image centroids are calculated by a weighted-mean algorithm.
-The image centroids and magnitudes are used on-board by the PCAD, and are also telemetered to the ground along with the raw pixel data.
+Typically five guide stars and three fiducial lights (Section 5.2.2) are tracked.
+With the application of the dynamic background patch, a software upgrade, in May 2023, the ACA accumulates background information from the edge pixels of the pixel regions as the spacecraft dithers.
+This per-pixel background is then subtracted on-board, and image centroids are calculated by a weighted-mean algorithm.
+The image centroids and magnitudes are used on-board by the PCAD and are also telemetered to the ground along with the raw pixel data.

-The spectral response of the CCD detector (Figure 5.2) is such that faint cool stars (e.g. type N0), with visual magnitudes much fainter than selected guide stars (i.e., 10.5 mag) can produce large numbers of counts.
+The spectral response of the CCD detector (Figure 5.2) is such that faint cool stars (e.g. type N0) with visual magnitudes much fainter than selected guide stars (i.e., 10.5 mag) can produce large numbers of counts.
 These so-called "spoiler stars" are effectively avoided in the mission planning stage.